- 2022-05-20 ucmerced/modes

 Contributed by Malte Schmidt, Dimitri Block, Uwe Meier.

 Dataset of traces of IEEE 802.11b/g, IEEE 802.15.4 and Bluetooth packet transmissions with varying SNRs in the baseband.
+Note: Python 2.7 is required to load the dataset.
 Additionally, different frequency offsets were added in the baseband to reflect different channels of the wireless technologies.

 - 2018-03-19 coppe-ufrj/RioBuses